box129/Tracker-ForPortfolio/README.md

 ## ✨ Features

 - 🔐 **Secure Authentication** - NextAuth.js with credential-based login
-- 📜 **Certificate Management** - Track all employee credentials in one place
+- 🎯 **Goal Tracking** - Set ambitious goals and break them down into milestones
+- ✅ **Habit Management** - specific habit tracking with streaks and frequency
+- 📊 **Personal Analytics** - Real-time dashboards to visualize your progress
-- 🔔 **Smart Alerts** - Automatic notifications before certificates expire
+- � **Smart Reminders** - Automatic notifications to keep you consistent
-- 📊 **Compliance Dashboard** - Real-time analytics and reporting
-- 🏢 **Multi-tenant Support** - Organization-based access control
-- 🔍 **QR Verification** - Quick certificate validation
 - 📱 **Responsive Design** - Beautiful UI that works on all devices
 - 🔒 **Row Level Security** - Database-level data protection